Home page > Ryukyu Kobujutsu Introduction

 Our society is a member of Nihon Kobudo Shinkokai and Nihon Kobudo Kyokai.
 Both parties are the largest legitimate national organizations for the preservation and promotion of traditional Japanese martial arts.
 We promote authentic Ryukyu Kobujutsu by participating in many events, both in Japan and overseas, and organizing various events of our own.

 The current President is Kisho Inoue, and Sohonbu (headquarters) is located in Tokyo.
-Japanese branches include Shimizu, Fujinomiya, Meiji University Shiunjuku Kobudo Club, Wakayama, Fujisawa, Kodaira, Shunseikan, Ojima, Shizuoka, Kawaguchi, Ichikawa and others.
-Our overseas branches are in South Africa, Finland, the Netherlands, the United Kingdom, Canada, Australia, Malaysia, Sweden, Sri Lanka, Russia, Belgium, Mauritius, Germany, Greece, Denmark and the USA etc.
+Japanese branches include Shimizu, Fujinomiya, Kodaira, Wakayama, Fujisawa, Shunseikan, Ojima, Shizuoka, Kawaguchi, Ichikawa, Iwaki, Hachiouji, J. F. Oberlin University Kobujutsu club.
+Our overseas branches are in South Africa, Finland, Netherlands, United Kingdom, Canada, Australia, Sweden, Malaysia, Sri Lanka, Russia, Belgium, Mauritius, Germany, Greece, Denmark, India, USA, Indonesia and Israel.

 The ultimate goal of bujutsu, whether it is weapon or empty hand, is to achieve complete control of body and mind.
 Through continuous training, we endeavour to find the Way and learn how to get on in the world.
 With self-confidence and conviction cultivated through the training, we hope to contribute to the enhancement of courtesy and good faith in human society.